 Do not be discouraged if you do not have a degree yet.
 There are plenty of librarians who started out with entry level librarian positions as they pursued a college degree.
 Also, you can check the job description whether a degree was specifically mentioned as a requirement.

-Should You Start With Education or Work Experience?
+Should You Start With Education or Work Experience in a Librarian Resume?

 When you look at librarian resume samples, you will see that the order of sections may vary, specifically with the educational background and work experience sections.